 We have all been there.
 You start playing a game or work on some project that requires some CPU power, and things start going wrong.
 Selecting the best premium CPU cooler will help prevent situations like that and set your mind at ease that your computer will be ready to go at all times and under all conditions.

 My recommended cooler is the Noctua NH-D15 chromax.black.
-Not only will it serve to be the best premium air CPU cooler, but it will also be perfect for those of you that want to run overclocking and not be concerned that you lack in the cooling department of your build.
+Not only will it serve to be the best premium air CPU cooler, but it will also be perfect for those of you that love gaming and performing CPU-intensive tasks.

 I feel confident in recommending this cooler because I have recently purchased one for my own gaming rig.